Organize tasks chronologically for a simple trip.

 Settle in and familiarize yourself with surroundings during daylight.

-Head to your accommodation and unpack.
+Head to your lodging and unpack.

 Locate a reputable bank/forex bureau for further currency exchange.